 Henry E. Dubois was appointed President and Chief Executive Officer of Hooper Holmes as of April 2013.
 Mr. Dubois has been a partner at Tatum, LLC, a firm offering consulting services to accelerate business performance and create value.
 In previous roles, he served as Executive Vice President and Chief Financial Officer of GeoEye, Inc., a global supplier of high resolution satellite and aerial imagery; President, Chief Operating Officer and Chief Financial Officer of DigitalGlobe, Inc., an owner/operator of high resolution imaging satellites; Chief Executive Officer and Chief Financial Officer of an Asia Pacific Telecommunication company; and Senior Vice President of an Asia Pacific conglomerate in Jakarta, Indonesia.
 He also served as a consultant with Booz, Allen & Hamilton and began his career as an internal auditor and finance supervisor for Exxon Corporation.
 He earned his Bachelor of Arts degree in mathematics from the College of the Holy Cross and his Master of Management degree from the J.L.
 Kellogg Graduate School of Management at Northwestern University.

-Steven R. Balthazor, Chief Financial Officer, has worked with Hooper Holmes on a consulting basis since 2013, and moved into his current role in August 2015.
-As a consultant for Hooper Holmes, Steven was instrumental in supporting key corporate projects including the sale of the Company’s Portamedic, HH Services and Heritage Labs divisions, as well as the April 2015 acquisition of Accountable Health Solutions.
+Steven R. Balthazor was appointed Chief Financial Officer of Hooper Holmes in August 2015.
+Prior to becoming CFO of the Company, he worked with Hooper Holmes on a consulting basis since 2013, supporting key corporate projects including the sale of the Company’s Portamedic, HH Services and Heritage Labs divisions, as well as the acquisition of Accountable Health Solutions in April 2015.
 Prior to joining Hooper Holmes, Steven served as the Principal of J. Galt Financial, a consulting firm providing executive management consultation and hands-on business services to public and private companies.
 He has extensive financial leadership experience including Vice President of Finance for Digital Globe (NYSE: DGI), Vice President of Finance and interim Chief Financial Officer for GeoEye, Inc., and roles as corporate treasurer and head of mergers and acquisitions for various private and publically traded companies.
 Steven is a certified public accountant and holds an MBA in Finance from the University of Colorado-Boulder.

 Steven Marin, Chief Revenue Officer, joined Hooper Holmes in October 2015.
 Mr. Marin has responsibility for all revenue, sales, business development and client service functions, expanding and executing on the company’s strategic business growth plans.
 He has direct oversight over the sales and account management teams and is focused on business development activities along with building strong customer relationships and a service model that is second to none.